Toshiba Aurex System 15: Two Ways to Tango in the Present

 Today, most portable gadgets are designed for ‘planned obsolescence, which is why it’s always nice and fun to rediscover technologies of yesteryears.

-While my 6th-generation iPod nano -released 2010-had been out of service for almost 3 years after the tiny built-in lithium-ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon; this 20-year-old music player still works.
+While my 6th-generation iPod nano, released in 2010, had been out of service for almost three years after the tiny built-in lithium-ion battery inside gave up & trying to open it up required the skill set of a world-class surgeon, this 20-year-old music player still works.

-As long as you have the right tools, there’s a good chance that gadgets made 20-30 years ago—or even older—will still be operational today.
+As long as you have the right tools, there’s a good chance that gadgets made 20-30 years ago — or even older — would still be operational today.

 Besides, what MP3 or high-resolution audio player today uses an AA battery as its power source?

-Notes: You can download the English version of RIOsitude (v 3.12) and the USB drivers for the Diamond RIO 500 MP3 player as a zipped package here.
-Please note that these will work only under Windows 98, ME, and 2000.
+NOTES: You can download the English version of RIOsitude (v 3.12) and the USB drivers for the Diamond RIO 500 MP3 player as a zipped package here.
+Please note that these would work only under Windows 98, ME & Windows 2000.

-For vintage Mac OS users, you can download the version of SoundJam that will suit your needs- zipped or bin file version- on this page.
+For vintage Mac OS users, you can download the version of SoundJam that suits your needs — a zipped or bin file version on this page.

 Fire TV Cube = Logitech Harmony + Amazon Echo